thaije/TrollBot/readme.md

 # TrollBot
-Livestream the video of a  raspberry pi to a webserver (nodejs), which users can connect to, and control a pan-tilt combo of servos to control the rpi camera.
+Livestream the video of a  raspberry pi to a webserver (nodejs), which users can connect to, and control a pan-tilt combo of servos to control the rpi camera and laser pointer.

 The order is:
 camera(rpi) --ffmpeg--> nodejs with jsmpeg (rpi) --websocket--> nodejs webapp (rpi) -> client (browser)